RyanCodeGit/hangman410/README.md

 # Hangman
 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.

+In this implementation, the computer randomly chooses a word from a list of words, and you have to guess that word.

 ## A Learning Experience
 This is an implementation of the Hangman game in which you will be able to play hangman against your computer.